carsten-langer/HealthCareDay/README.md

 * No student shall be distributed to three workshops from only category _nutrition_, nor to three workshops from only category _relaxation_.
 It is OK but however not encouraged (lower metric) to distribute a student to three workshops from only category _sports_.
-* Each student should at least get one workshop assigned from the list of workshop topic choices with selection preference of 1, 2, or 3.
+* Each student should at least get one workshop assigned from the list of chosen workshop topics with selection preference of 1, 2, or 3.
 This is a minimum requirement.
 In general, the better the actual workshops the student is assigned to fit to the student's selection priority, the better the distribution (metric).